orbitmines/archive/year/2025/Project - Social (2025).md

 2025.
-Progress Update: A collection of ideas and initial look at the Ray programming language.
+Progress Update: Towards A Universal Language.
+An initial look at the text-based Ray programming language and subsequent design notes for its IDE: The Ether.